yoavram/curriculum-vitae/curriculum-vitae.md

 ## Conferences
 2013
+:    *PDEs and Dynamical Systems in Biology* conference in Bar-Ilan University, October.
 :    *The 14th Congress of the European Society for Evolutionary Biology* (ESEB) in Lisbon, Portugal, August.
 :    ***Gordon Research Conference** on Biological Mechanisms in Evolution* in Stonehill College, Easton, MA, USA, June.
 :    *The 5th Annual SIDEER Graduate Symposium - The Emergence of Design in Nature* in Ben-Gurion University of the Negev, Sede-Boqer Campus, March.